-Although the Attorney General makes the majority of appointments to the Committee, it is equally important that the remaining members appointed by the Law Society of Ontario, the Chief Justice, the Ontario Bar Association, the Federation of Ontario Law Associations and the Ontario Judicial Council also continue to be reflective of the population of the Province of Ontario.
+Although the Attorney General makes the majority of appointments to the Committee, it is equally important that the remaining members appointed by the Chief Justice and the Ontario Judicial Council, as well as the lists of prospective member names submitted to the Attorney General by the Law Society of Ontario, the Ontario Bar Association, and the Federation of Ontario Law Associations also continue to be reflective of the population of the Province of Ontario.

 The Chief Justice designates certain judicial positions, in locations where there are large Francophone populations, to be bilingual.
 To assess the capabilities of candidates to conduct a trial in French, it is essential that some members of the Committee be bilingual.
-In 2020-21, one Committee member is fluent in both English and French.
+In 2021-22, one Committee member is fluent in both English and French.